Coterel gang: Origins

 There is no firm evidence as to James Coterel's precise motives for embarking on his career in crime.
 Perhaps, suggests the medievalist J. G. Bellamy, having started off in a small way, he discovered that he was good at it and that it provided an easy source of income in what was a relatively wealthy area.
 The Coterel gang was a combination of "criminal gentry", the class on whom—"paradoxically"—the upkeep of law and order usually devolved to in the localities.
 They were joined by men of lower class, with a few local men forming the kernel of the gang.
 The group is first mentioned in official records on 2 August 1328, when the three Coterel brothers, allying with Roger le Sauvage (Note: Sauvage had already established himself as a criminal in his own right, and an extortioner par excellence, who had recently extracted £20 from William Amyas and £40 from Geoffrey Luttrell, both leading Nottinghamshire gentry.
-Before joining the Coterel gang, he had already committed two murders in Derby, various crimes in Oxford, had escaped to London, been arrested there, escaped again, and returned to Derbyshire, where he allied with Coterel.) and others, attacked the vicar of Bakewell, Walter Can, in his church, evicted him from it and stole ten shillings from his collection plate.
+Before joining the Coterel gang, he had already committed two murders in Derby, various crimes in Oxford, had escaped to London, been arrested there, escaped again, and returned to Derbyshire, where he allied with Coterel.) and others, attacked the vicar of Bakewell, Walter Can (Newton), in his church, evicted him from it and stole ten shillings from his collection plate.
 The offence was committed at the instigation of Robert Bernard, who had held several important positions: he had been a clerk for the Westminster chancery, had taught at Oxford University and was, at the time of the offence, registrar of Lichfield Cathedral.
 Brother Bernard had himself been vicar of Bakewell in 1328 and had been forcibly ejected by his parishioners for embezzling church funds.
 He was, says Bellamy, "an unsavoury individual" (Note: He had been evicted from Bakewell on Christmas Day 1328.
 He continued his career of embezzlement at Lichfield as a chantry priest, "where on four successive founder days between 1325–9 he failed to pay the stipulated sum to the poor".
 In another link to the political opposition to Edward II, Barnard had been imprisoned in Oxford Gaol in 1326 for allegedly supporting Queen Isabella and Roger Mortimer.) and may have personally participated in the assault on Walter Can.